thecoddiwompler/SQL-Practice/Match Results/READme.md

 <br/>

-Write an SQL query to find the number of matches won and lost for all the teams.
+Write a SQL query to find the number of matches won and lost for all the teams.
 </br>
 Return the result table in decreasing order of the number of matches won by them.
 </br>